Apis mellifera cecropia

-Apis mellifera cecropia, the Greek bee, is the subspecies of honey bee that is native to southern Greece.
-It is very similar to Apis mellifera ligustica, the Italian bee. it is favored for its extreme gentleness and lack of tendency to swarm.
-The Greek bee originates in Greece where the climate is Mediterranean, and cannot survive in the north of Europe where the climate is cooler, and because of that they are not spread around the world much by commercial beekeepers.
-They are mainly only kept in southern Greece.
+Apis mellifera cecropia, the Greek bee, is a subspecies of honey bee that is native to southern Greece and southern Albania.
+It is very similar to Apis mellifera ligustica, or the Italian bee.
+It is favored for its extreme gentleness and lack of tendency to swarm.
+This species prefers warm temperatures, owing to its Mediterranean origin, and cannot survive in northern Europe's cooler climate.
+Due to that, they are seldom kept outside of southern Greece.

 Life cycle

 Greek bees generally tend to build up very quickly in the spring, with the queens being very prolific, resulting in strong hives.
 They also tend to make quite a lot of honey, but only in Mediterranean climates.